statgen/dialogs/README.md

-# dialogs
+# dialogs.py
-Python library for text-based GUI
+Simple Python API for text-based GUI on terminal.